There are many irons on eCommerce websites to choose from. Which one you should choose- a cheap or an expensive steam iron?

-When you look for the best, you need to pay the best.
-If you don’t have enough money in your pocket, then you won’t be able to buy the iron of high price.
+When you look for the best, you need to pay for the best.
+If you don’t have enough money in your pocket, then you won’t be able to buy an Iron at a high price.

 - Repairing is costlier

-If there is a problem with the expensive steam iron, you may need to pay bigger as well.
-The soleplate repairment requires a lot which is sometimes not affordable for a person having no money.
+If there’s a problem with an expensive steam iron, you may need to pay bigger as well.
+The soleplate repair requires a lot which is sometimes not affordable for a person having no money.